coinbase/mesh-specifications/CONTRIBUTING.md

 To submit a feature request, follow these steps:

-1. Click the [*New*][5] button from the [*Issues*][1] page.
-A new interface will appear.
-2. Find _Feature request_ on the list, and click [_Get Started_][7].
-A new interface will appear.
+1. [Open an issue in GitHub][10].
-3. Add a title for your feature request.
+2. Add a title for your feature request.
 It should briefly describe your requested feature.
-4. Follow the template that appears in the Write text box.
+3. Follow the template that appears in the Write text box.
 This is the best way to explain your request.
 Be clear and concise in your responses.
     * **Is your feature request related to a problem?
 Please describe.** - Describe what the problem is.
 For example, “I'm always frustrated when [...]”.
     * **Describe the solution you'd like** - Describe what you want to happen.
     * **Describe alternatives you've considered** - Describe any alternative solutions or features you've considered.
     * **Additional context** - You can add any other context or screenshots about the feature request in this section.
-5. Click _Submit new issue_ to submit the feature request.
+4. Click _Submit new issue_ to submit the feature request.

 The best way to see a feature added, however, is to submit a pull request.